gorgeous-george/smart_tracker/known_bugs/_bug_list.md

 </details>

 ***
-### 2. bug-0002 - dataset objects are not updated after dataset deletion
+### 2. bug-0002 Priority-LOW Status_OPEN - dataset objects are not updated after dataset deletion
 ### BUG DESCRIPTION
 If user deletes a dataset having related objects, these objects should be deleted as well.
 There is a function that obtained updated list of objects and return it to browser to re-render objects table.